 See Scholarships & Aid.

-The job outlook for athletes and sport competitors is expected to grow 22 percent from 2010 to 2020, which contributes to the growth of sport psychology in the sport industry.
 Sport psychology professionals may find themselves working with athletes at different levels such as youth, interscholastic, intercollegiate, amateur, and professional to enhance their performance and resolve sport-related problems.
 Graduates of our program have secured jobs in academia, university athletic departments, professional sport organizations, private practice, sport academies, and the military.